 Liability in the case

-Medical negligence claims can be difficult to prove.
+Medical negligence claims can be very difficult to prove.

-But our experts were satisfied that something had gone badly wrong in this case.
+But in Jamie’s case we were satisfied that something had gone badly wrong.

-Fortunately our client made a full recovery quite quickly.
+Fortunately Jamie had made a very good recovery quite quickly.